 Positives Negatives Conclusion Apart from the obvious reasons like high-speed performance and impressive customer protection, there are several other elements that have made IPVanish a one-of-a-kind VPN provider:

-Their software has features, like their killswitch, that put them on par with the top of the line Hide My Ass software.
+Their software has features, like their killswitch, that put them on par with the top of the line VPN clients available.
 For fun, they also have a cute the animation that makes the experience that much more pleasant.
 They also benefit from being located in Romania as this country is well known for online privacy rights.

 The pricing can be considered at the industry average, and you receive a reliable VPN service in return.
 If you’re searching for a long-term VPN plan, the yearly package is affordable and recommended.